PatouChoubidou/chatbot_socket/README.md

 # Chatbot for documents
-This is a test for chatting with uploaded document-files locally.
+This is a test for chatting with one uploaded document locally.
 Handles pdf, docx, rtf, txt files.

 The socket connection is something I personally havent used a lot...